byt3bl33d3r/pyMalleableC2/README.md

 print(p)
 ```

-Super simple example on how to randomize a Malleable C2 Profile:
+Super simple example showing how to programmatically randomize a Malleable C2 Profile:

 ```python
 from malleablec2 import Profile